You have turned-in this assignment. You can review the lesson and see your previous answers.

 Take a look at the striking image on the left.

-The designs are abstract and geometric, using bold shapes to create a futuristic, or almost mechanical, or industrial appearance.
+The designs are abstract and geometric, using bold shapes to create a futuristic or almost mechanical or industrial appearance.

-While some would've seen these costume parties as a bold form of artistic expression, others viewed them as bizarre, alien, or even as wild celebrations of excess and immorality.
+While some would've seen these costume parties as a bold form of artistic expression, others viewed them as bizarre, alien, or even as wild celebrations of excess and immorality, and this further fueled Bauhaus's reputation as a degenerate community.

 Under political pressure, the government cut its funding forcing the school to relocate to Dessau.

-These two paintings represent the cultural divide in Weimar, Germany.
+These two paintings represent the cultural divide in Weimar, Germany, a clash between tradition and modernism.

 On the left, we see a traditional painting of a castle from 1869.

-On the right, is "Castle and Sun" painted in 1928, a modernist painting by Bauhaus artist Paul Klee.
+On the right is "Castle and Sun" painted in 1928, a modernist painting by Bauhaus artist Paul Klee.

 This piece uses childlike simplicity and bold geometric shapes, which reflected the same principles of structure and harmony that Bauhaus architects applied to buildings.

-It reimagines architecture by prioritising form and emotion over the lifelike representation.
+Modernist art involved abstraction instead of realistic detail, it reimagines architecture by prioritizing form and emotion over the lifelike representation.

 These contrasting images highlight the ongoing culture war of the era where art itself became a battleground for Germany's identity.